KISS: The 1978 Solo Albums Fiasco

 Peak on U.S. Billboard Chart: #40

-Just like Ace, Paul Stanley knows his strengths lie in straight forward, guitar-driven rock n' roll, so even as a solo artist he doesn't stray very far from the formula that made KISS so successful.
-"Tonight You Belong To Me" and "Move On" start the album off with a nice one-two punch, but the album crashes into a wall when he starts tripping through the 70s pop daisies on tracks like the godawful, disco-infused "Hold Me, Touch Me" (the album's single) or the overbaked ballad "Together As One."
-It's not quite as good as Ace's album due to the inclusion of the aforementioned clunkers but Paul Stanley isn't as bad as you've probably been led to believe, either.
+Just like Ace, Paul Stanley knew that his strength was in straight forward, guitar-driven rock n' roll, so even as a solo artist he didn't stray very far from the formula that made KISS so successful.
+"Tonight You Belong To Me" and "Move On" start the album off with a nice one-two punch, but the album crashes into a wall when he starts tripping through the 70s pop daisies on tracks like the godawful, disco-infused "Hold Me, Touch Me" (the album's single) or the overbaked ballad "Together as One."
+It's not quite as good as Ace's album due to the inclusion of the aforementioned clunkers but Paul Stanley isn't as bad as you've been led to believe, either.

 Paul Stanley - "Tonight You Belong To Me"

 The "Meh": Gene Simmons